MuhammadMouradG/EJUST_CSE422_Decaf_Compiler/README.md

 ant
 ```

-To test all the testcases of one component,
+To test all the testcases of one component, note that this command will indicate for each test case whether the test passed or failed.

 ```bash
 # for scanner tests